jacksight/xina520_official_jailbreak/SUPPORTED.md

 # QUICK NOTE:
-XinaA15 will most likely **NOT** support all versions of 15.x or even 16.x.
-If you are using a device or iOS version that is **NOT** compatible with this list, then please wait for a version/device compatibility update from Xina520, or use a different jailbreak.
+XinaA15 will most likely **NOT** support the entirety of iOS 15 or get anywhere close to iOS 16.
+If you are currently using a device or iOS version that is **not compatible with this list**, then please keep waiting for a version/device compatibility update from Xina520, or use a different jailbreak (if possible).

 # SUPPORTED iOS VERSIONS:
 **Any A12+ device running the following iOS versions:**